 For those who don’t know where or what Nobelius is: our Display Garden is part of Nobelius Heritage Park, on the old Nobelius Nursery site.
 This wonderful site is situated in Emerald, near the Emerald Lake, underneath the Nobelius Packing Shed Ave on the Puffing Billy Railway Line.

+Selecting the area began in 2007.
 Before the end of the year, we had the area rotary hoed 3 times, ready for the loads of compost and mulch that were dumped, waiting to be spread and raked.
-Most of the hard work began in Feb 2007 with a great band of helpers who laid out the beds, these being in the form of a central path and a number of paths going off to the sides.
+Most of the hard work began in Feb 2007 ( it was the beginning of hot dry horrible summers if you’ll remember), but with a great band of helpers we laid out the beds, these being in the form of a central path and a number of paths going off to the sides.
 Our band of helpers then raked Richie Nottage compost and the chipped mulch for the top.
 When the internal edging had been completed and the Coldstream toppings had been laid, the garden beds looked wonderful, just waiting to be planted.

 NOBELIUS DISPLAY GARDEN